Menelik II's conquests: Slavery

 Menelik's expansions into what is now southern Ethiopia set a pattern of razing entire districts, killing all male defenders and then enslaving the women and children.
 The southern expansions resulted in an immense increase in the number of slaves within the empire and raids fueled a national market for the trade.
 Menelik actively aided and abetted slavery in this period, despite his public proclamations to the contrary.
-Before the mid-1890's Menelik rarely opposed the slave trade of captives taken during the expansions.
+Before the mid-1890s, Menelik rarely opposed the slave trade of captives taken during the expansions.
 He personally gained half of the plunder and captives taken, while his soldiers and generals divided the rest according to their respective ranks.
-Eventually Menelik did sign an agreement with the British Empire to reign in and suppress the Ethiopian slave trade, which he backed with edicts - though they were not always enforced.
+Eventually, Menelik did sign an agreement with the British Empire to rein in and suppress the Ethiopian slave trade, which he backed with edicts - though they were not always enforced.
 Any restraint and order imposed after the agreements with the British collapsed as Menelik's health later deteriorated.

 Characterization as a genocide

-During the wars to expand the Ethiopian Empire, Menelik's army committed genocidal atrocities against peoples of the invaded territories, which included torture, mass killings and the imposition of large scale slavery.
+During the wars to expand the Ethiopian Empire, Menelik's army committed genocidal atrocities against peoples of the invaded territories, which included torture, mass killings, and the imposition of large-scale slavery.
 Some estimates of the number of people who were killed in the atrocities that were committed during the war and the famine which coincided with it go into the millions.
 The Oromo territories experienced catastrophic demographic decline and exploitation due to the behavior of Menelik's colonial governors.
 According to Mohammed Hassen, the ruthless nature of Menelik's warfare and the ensuing natural calamities (most notably the 1890s African rinderpest epizootic) followed a pattern of devastation in other conquered areas.
 French missionary Martial de Salviac, who lived with the Oromo during the conquest, noted the expansion "reduced the Oromo population from an estimated 10 million in 1870 to 5 million in 1900."
 The Oromo religion was reportedly banned and "after the conquests, the Oromo institutions of self-governance were abolished.
 The indigenous leadership was liquidated-the land confiscated, and cultural institutions destroyed."
-This is mirrored by Alexander Bulatovich, Menelik's Russian military aide, who claimed Menelik's armies "dreadfully annihilated more than half" of the Oromo (Galla) population down to 5 million people, which "took away from the Galla all possibility of thinking about any sort of uprising."
-Eshete Gemeda put the death toll even higher at 6 million.
+This is mirrored by Alexander Bulatovich, Menelik's Russian military aide, who described the "dreadful annihilation of more than half of the population during the conquest", which he said "took away from the Galla all possibility of thinking about any sort of uprising."
+Eshete Gemeda separately states, but without any evidence, that the wars of the 1870s, 1880s and 1890s in Oromia were marked by the deaths of more than six million Oromo civilians.